Change from TN Visa to Green Card | Steps & Processing Timeline

 TN Visa to Green Card via marriage 2023

-TN Visa to Green Card: Employment
+TN Visa to Green Card Through Employment

-Once you have a dual intent visa, you can immediately file the petition for your green card.
-If you are going for an employment-based green card you will need to either file an I-140 petition for alien worker or have an employer file one on your behalf.
-There are some green cards that allow you to self-petition (such as the EB-1A and the EB-2 with a National Interest Waiver), but most require you to have a sponsoring employer to file for you.
+If you are going for an employment-based green card, you will need to either file an I-140 petition for an alien worker or have an employer file one on your behalf.
+Some employment green cards allow you to self-petition (such as the EB-1A and the EB-2 with a National Interest Waiver), but most require you to have a sponsoring employer to file for you.

 Choosing the right employment-based green card for your TN visa scenario should be based on your qualifications.
-Having an advanced degree will allow you to get an EB-2 while being a multinational manager or executive could merit you an EB-1C.
-The difference between these green cards is only the qualifications required and amount of time it takes to get them.
+Having an advanced degree will allow you to get an EB-2, while being a multinational manager or executive could merit you an EB-1C.
+The difference between these green cards is only the qualifications required and the amount of time it takes to get them.

 Here are the general steps: